harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-checkmarx.md

 :::info

-This connector is under development.
+This SEI connector is under development.
 It provides limited integration support in its current state.

 :::